cloudevents/sdk-go/v2/cmd/samples/README.md

   * [Sender & Receiver](./kafka/sender-receiver): Send and receive events using the same Kafka client.
 To run the tests look at [Kafka samples README](./kafka/README.md).
 * Message
   * [Message interoperability](./message-interoperability): Pipe a message from an HTTP receiver directly to NATS using directly the `Protocol`s implementations.
+  * [Handle non CloudEvents](./message-handle-non-cloudevents): Pipe messages from one Kafka topic to another and transform non CloudEvents to valid CloudEvents.
 * NATS
   * [Receiver](./nats/receiver): Receive events using the CloudEvents Client.
   * [Sender](./nats/sender): Receive events using the CloudEvents Client.